Mmaz1988/xle-glueworkbench-interface/README.md

 - Glue semantics workbench .jar file.
 It is part of this repository.
 Else, clone https://github.com/Mmaz1988/GlueSemWorkbench_v2 and produce your own .jar file.
 Since the project has been created with IntelliJ, I recommend to use that editor to build the project.
 - The GSWB jar file requires Java.
 [OpenJDK](https://jdk.java.net/13/) is used for development of GSWB.
 GSWB was also tested with oracle java 8.
 Feedback for other platforms is appreciated.
 - SWI-Prolog (for translating f-structure premises to premise strings; The latest stable release is recommended; SWI-Prolog 6.x and older are not compatible with the present system.
-Currently, there is an issue with the SWI-Prolog website where the download site is marked as dangerous by some browsers).
 - Xerox Linguistics Environment (XLE).
 The project is designed to be independent of XLE version, but feedback is welcome.
 - When installing Java and SWI-Prolog make sure, that the respective binaries are added to the $PATH variable.
 This holds for both windows and unix systems.

 # Setting up the system

 - Download the project to your computer.
 No specific path is necessary, as long as you have properly set up XLE and SWI-Prolog.
-This means, you should have added the relevant binaries to your $PATH file, for example, in .bash_profile.
+This means, you should have added the relevant binaries to your $PATH file.
 For further assistance refer to the respective documentations.

 - The project contains a version of the GSWB, however, if you are developing on both the XLE side, as well as the prover side, you can